안녕하세요. 토미입니다.

 That is a special test for Lesson No.21 to 25.

-Of course you can take it for free because this is a gift from me.
+Of course, you can take it for free because this is my gift.

-I will put a link in the description section below, so please have fun taking a test!
+I will link in the description section below, so please have fun taking a test!

 That’s all for today!